 Left: Locals’ photos of fish stories at Zeek’s Creek, where owner Greg Zeek runs the show

-With a slew of artists—from regatta photographers to fine-art painters—among Jamestown’s locals, finding great work to decorate your home is easy, particularly at the community arts center or the rustic barn-turned-studio of glass blowers David and Jennifer Clancy.
+The Art Scene With a slew of artists—from regatta photographers to fine-art painters—among Jamestown’s locals, finding great work to decorate your home is easy, particularly at the community arts center or the rustic barn-turned-studio of glass blowers David and Jennifer Clancy.

 Left: Old-fashioned mailboxes honoring the island’s history